mgioioso/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-4-1.png)
-Measuring by eye, it appears that this person would most often take between 10,000 and 15,000 steps in a day, since those are the value that contain most of the histogram.
+Measuring by eye, it appears that this person would most often take between 10,000 and 15,000 steps in a day, since those are the values that contain most of the histogram.